steve-westwood/steve-westwood.github.io/_posts/2019-05-09-circleci-machine-executor-configured-for-android.md

                 sudo apt-get update && sudo apt-get install yarn
 ```

-You can then build your Android Apps with `./gradlew assembleRelease --no-daemon --max-workers 2` or try using Fastlane for autmated uploads to Android Playstore :rocket:
+You can then build your Android Apps with `./gradlew assembleRelease --no-daemon --max-workers 2` or [try using Fastlane](https://fastlane.tools/) for automated uploads to Android Playstore :rocket:

 Thank you for reading, hope this blog post helps some of you! :+1: